Upstatement/react-hooks/.github/CONTRIBUTING.md

    # npm version major
    ```

-2. Create a new pull request with the commit.
+2. Create a new pull request with your branch.
 Be sure to follow the steps in the [Contribute Code](#contribute-code) section.

 3. If the pull request is merged successfully, the [`Release` action](./workflows/release.yml) should publish the latest version to NPM and create a new release.